Alberto-Hache/Lil-Grid-Lab/Backlog.md

     b) Randomize: (probably the most fair and safe approach)
     c) Other?
 * Improve world generation with patterns of blocks.
-* Allow several 'respawn' options:
+* Allow several 'respawn' options for AIs:
   * Full start: all memories and learnings wiped out.
   * Keep learnings: memories wiped out BUT learnings (the trained model(s)) are kept.
   * Keep everything: memories are kept and so are learnings (it's basically a random jump).
   * All cases: energy is refilled and new agent moved to a random position.
+* Improve respawn (e.g. generalize agent's __init__ to clone a given agent?).
-* Implement DELAYED recharge for agents?
+* Implement DELAYED recharge for agents (similar to batteries)?
 * Maintain a count of number of instances per type of agent.
 * Implement new agent's feature:
   * agents that can be picked, carried and dropped (e.g. fruits).
   * Rest of agents (can't be picked).
 * Main loop: Decouple UI / AI refresh rates, e.g. one AI step every 5 UI steps.
-* Consider creating "hole" blocks, causing instant death.
+* Consider creating "pit" blocks, causing instant death.

 ## Overall features